Friday, 8 January 2016

 045. Making & Naming Of Pakistan

 Stanley Wolpert (born December 23, 1927) is an American historian.
-Among Wolpert's well known works is Jinnah of Pakistan (1982), a biography compiled on Muhmmad Ali Jinnah.
+Among Wolpert's well-known works is Jinnah of Pakistan (1982), a biography of Muhammad Ali Jinnah.
 Wolpert described his subject as:

 "Few individuals significantly alter the course of history.
 Fewer still modify the map of the world.
 Hardly anyone can be credited with creating a nation-state.
 Muhammad Ali Jinnah did all three".

-Answer to the question that how he accomplished all these feats, is not simple or easy.
-It is a topic of a great debate that probably will continue for many centuries to come.
-In this post I shall briefly touch only two questions that how the new state of Pakistan got its borders and the name.
+Answering the question of how he accomplished all these feats is neither simple nor easy.
+It remains a subject of great debate—one that will likely continue for many centuries to come.
+In this post, I shall briefly touch on only two questions: how the new state of Pakistan got its borders and its name.
 Both are very interesting topics.
-But before that let me say a few words about the idea of a separate country itself.
+But before that, let me say a few words about the idea of a separate country itself.

-After the rebellion of 1857, due to many reasons, Hindus and Muslims started drifting apart.
+After the rebellion of 1857, due to many reasons, Hindus and Muslims began to drift apart.
 This process accelerated after the fiasco of the partition of Bengal in 1905.
-The realization on the part of Muslims as being the distinct nation led first to their demand of separate electoral system and then to a separate country.
-For almost four decades differences were seemed bridgeable but by 1940s any chances of compromise became less and less, with each passing month.
+The realization among Muslims of being a distinct nation led first to their demand for a separate electoral system and eventually to the idea of a separate country.
+For almost four decades, the differences seemed bridgeable, but by the 1940s, the chances of compromise diminished with each passing month.

-The idea of a separate country probably was not new and some people were definitely thinking on these lines quite early.
-But it was famous philosopher and poet Allama Muhammad Iqbal, who while chairing the annual meeting of All India Muslim League (AIML) in Lucknow in1930, formally presented this idea in his presidential address.
+The idea of a separate country was probably not new, and some people were definitely thinking along those lines quite early.
+However, it was the famous philosopher and poet Allama Muhammad Iqbal who, while chairing the annual session of the All India Muslim League (AIML) in Allahabad in 1930, formally presented this idea in his presidential address.
 He said:

-Indian politicians were constantly demanding for more powers to run their own country.
-This long struggle continued for decades and resulted in Government of India Act 1935.
-This was a significant step towards self rule and ultimately to complete independence.
-Main features of the act were as following:
+Indian politicians were constantly demanding more powers to run their own country.
+This long struggle continued for decades and eventually led to the Government of India Act of 1935.
+This was a significant step toward self-rule and, ultimately, complete independence.
+The main features of the Act were as follows:

 5. Sindh was separated from Bombay.